gds-operations/vcloud-net_launcher/README.md

 vCloud Net Launcher uses vCloud Core.
 If you want to use the latest version of vCloud Core, or a local version, you can export some variables.
 See the Gemfile for details.

+## Debugging

+`export EXCON_DEBUG=true` - this will print out the API requests and responses.

+`export DEBUG=true` - this will show you the stack trace when there is an exception instead of just the message.

 ## Testing

 Default target: `bundle exec rake` runs the integration tests.